• Home

 • Data Visualization

-One of the primary uses of Power BI is data visualization.
+One of the primary uses is Power BI for data visualization.
 It allows you to create interactive visualizations that help you understand complex data sets quickly.
 Also, you can customize the visualizations to suit your needs that resonate with your brand identity.

 • Data Analysis